cerner/fhir.cerner.com/content/millennium/dstu2/individuals/patient.md

 ## Retrieve by ID

-List an individual Patient by its ID:
+List an individual patient by their ID.

     GET /Patient/:id

-_Implementation Notes_
+_Notes_

-* The [Patient.animal] modifier element is not supported and will not be returned.
+* The [Patient.animal] modifier element is not supported and not returned.
-* Direct secure email will not be returned.
+* Direct secure email is not returned.

 ### Authorization Types